hyosung11/Launch-School/Courses/journal.md

 17:21 I fell asleep for a few minutes.
 I wish I had copied those examples of static methods on classes with Aryan.
 I don't know if I have those in my notes.

 18:03 Time for dinner.

+18:49 Reading a blog from Cal Newport makes me wonder how much more productive can I be if I turn of Slack, WhatsApp and Messages during the day?